 Happenings

-At The Gallery House in Bayfield you will fall in love with our passion for the arts and The Art of Living.
+At The Gallery House in Bayfield you will fall in love with our passion for the arts and The Art of Living and Living with Art.
 Please visit our gallery at 16 The Square at the top of Clan Gregor Square beside the Albion Hotel and we will welcome you with enthusiasm and knowledge of Art.

 Please ask about art talks that are held in the gallery and join in on the fun.
 We pride ourselves in consulting on art and working with designers.
 We are specialized in sourcing furniture by known designers that are iconic for their furniture art.